tammo-v/astro-platform-starter/src/pages/foundation.md

 Some look to quantum computing as the next step.
 But quantum architectures are built for narrow classes of problems — typically involving probabilistic models, combinatorial optimization, or high-dimensional search spaces.
 They do little to address the structural demands of systems that rely on stable memory, compositional logic, or selective reuse.

 What’s needed is something different — not another generation of denser silicon, but a new kind of logic.

-A model that allows for fast execution — not by forcing more instructions through a linear pipeline, but by allowing structure to guide how and when computation happens.
+Symbolic Computing is based on a system called ASN — Adaptive Symbolic Notation.
+It is a computational engine that operates directly on mathematical objects, such as numbers, functions, expressions, and matrices, represented in symbolic form.
+These objects are transformed based on their compositional structure and suffix tags — allowing features such as parallel execution, structural grouping, and evaluation triggered by structure, which typically occurs at the boundary of a workflow or at the end of a pipeline.

 Symbolic Computing is a representational system for executing mathematical expressions in symbolic form.